nywinewench/nywinewench.github.io/about.md

-Here in the US, I am constantly seeking great South African wine, and I keep an eye on the South African wine industry; you’ll find [ample discussion of both](/blog) here.
-As of fall 2015, I'm also a buyer at a small wine retailer in the great city of Chicago, so I'll be writing about interesting things I learn and find at work, too.
+Here in the US, I am constantly seeking great South African wine, and I keep an eye on the South African wine industry; you’ll find [ample discussion of both](/blog) in my blog archive.
+In September 2015 I moved to the great city of Chicago to take a position as a buyer at a small wine retailer.
+I continue to write about wine and other topics, mostly at [Skepchick.org](http://skepchick.org), as I continue to be fascinated with the ways wine intersects with society, history, politics, science, and popular culture.

-I am fascinated with the ways wine intersects with society, history, politics, science, and popular culture, and [this blog](/blog) is my space to sort my thoughts, share my ideas, and air my grievances on these topics.
+Examples of my work, podcast and media appearances, observations from life as a buyer and wine instructor, and a bit more of my history can all be found here.

 # Cheers!